Helicopter crash in French Alps kills five emergency responders

 Three of the victims were members of the French Air Rescue and two were from the CRS Alps, a mountain police unit that provides medical and rescue services.

-Macron said that the France nation would support the "families, friends and colleagues of these French heroes" during these difficult times.
+Macron said that the France nation would support the "families, friends and colleagues of these French heroes."

 Pascal Bolot, a Savoie official, said at a news conference Tuesday night that the pilot of the crash was being evacuated in "difficult condition."